 People may notice, but you can also…

-10) Get a Balance Ball Chair to help your core and balance
+10) Get a Balance Ball Chair or a Standing Desk.

 11) Set an alarm to do mini workouts by your desk

 You could do jumping jacks, mountain climbers, walking in place, etc for 10 minutes 3x a day, and you’d have your 30 minutes of working out done before you got home!

 Also, don’t forget to not be too hard on yourself.

 Yes, you should be motivated to be healthier and live the life you want, but I don’t want you killing yourself or putting yourself down to get there.
 Make small, measurable changes in your life consistently, and you will see a great improvement over time.

 We’ve helped 1000s of people lose weight and get healthier.
 We’d love to help you do the same too!